miquido/futura/README.md

 ### Synchronization

-There are two helpers here.
-Easy to use pthread_mutex wrapper (Mutex) and even easier to use RecursiveLock based on it.
-Both are used internally to provide fast and reliable synchronization.
+There are some useful helpers here.
+Easy to use pthread_mutex wrapper (Mutex) and even easier to use Lock and RecursiveLock based on it.
+All of those are used internally to provide fast and reliable synchronization.
+There is also property wrapper called Synchronized to make synchronized properties more easily.

 ### Atomics